Skip to main content

 Deer ticks can carry other germs, such as Anaplasma, Babesia, and Borrelia miyamotoi.
 It's not uncommon for people to have one of these infections in addition to Lyme disease.

 The most common initial symptom is a rash called erythema migrans (EM), which is typically a flat, reddish rash that spreads from the site of the tick bite.
 The rash is often larger than 2 inches wide and can grow even larger with a central clear area known as a bull's eye.
 The rash usually doesn't itch or hurt.
-Other symptoms at this stage can include fever, muscle and joint aches, fatigue, headache and a stiff neck.
+Other symptoms at this stage can include fever, muscle and joint aches, fatigue, headache, and a stiff neck.
 In some cases, there are two or more of these well-defined rashes.

 Over several days to weeks after the tick bite, Lyme disease can cause other problems.
 It can affect the nervous system.
 For example, it can cause Bell's palsy, a condition in which the nerve that controls most of the facial muscles becomes inflamed and the muscles get weak.
 The infection can get into the fluid that surrounds the brain and spinal cord, causing a type of meningitis.

 Lyme disease also can affect the heart.
-The most common problem is a very slow heartbeat that leads to fatigue, dizziness and fainting.
+The most common problem is a very slow heartbeat that leads to fatigue, dizziness, and fainting.
 The heart muscle can also be inflamed, called myocarditis.

 Your doctor will ask about your symptoms and perform a complete physical and neurological examination.
 If you have had a recent tick bite and have saved the tick, your doctor may want to inspect the insect and send it to a laboratory to identify the species.
 Some laboratories can analyze the tick to see if it's carrying Lyme bacteria.

-Your doctor will diagnose Lyme disease based on your symptoms, physical examination and, in many cases, blood tests.
+Your doctor will diagnose Lyme disease based on your symptoms, physical examination, and, in many cases, blood tests.
 However, blood tests are often negative in the first few weeks of Lyme disease.
 The basic Lyme test is called an ELISA (enzyme-linked immunosorbent assay).
-This test often gives a false-positive result, that is, a positive result in someone who doesn't have the illness.
+This test often gives a false-positive result; that is, a positive result in someone who doesn't have the illness.
 Therefore, every positive or uncertain Lyme ELISA result needs to be confirmed with a test called a Western blot, which looks for more specific evidence of Lyme disease infection.

 A positive Lyme blood test, even including a Western blot, doesn't mean that the disease is active and needs to be treated.
 This is because blood tests can remain positive for years, even after Lyme disease has been treated or has become inactive.
 To help diagnose Lyme disease and to check for other causes of symptoms, a sample of fluid may be withdrawn from an affected joint using a sterile needle.
 Cerebrospinal fluid also may be taken from around the spinal cord through a spinal tap (lumbar puncture), to test for Lyme disease antibodies and inflammation and check for other diseases.

 People often recover within two to six weeks without antibiotics.
-Even Lyme arthritis often improves on its own as the body's immune system attacked the infection, although it's common for it to return.
+Even Lyme arthritis often improves on its own as the body's immune system attacks the infection, although it's common for it to return.
 Antibiotic therapy is highly effective at curing the illness.
 Significant improvement typically occurs within two to six weeks after beginning therapy.

 If you are in a region where Lyme disease is more common, you can: